The Sort

 - ECMAScript Language Specification3

-expect you to return negative number, zero, or positive number.
+So the comparefn expect you to return negative number, zero, or positive number.

 But you can return any other type without any error (runtime or default linter setting).